 A guided journal is pretty similar to a daily writing journal, though I think it’s worth noting that guided journals are great for a more general audience.
 If your followers are interested in self-care and mental health, guided journals are terrific notebooks for them.

 The beauty of a guided journal is that you can plan it around your reader’s interests.
-Are you an artist who sells guides to draw?
+Are you an artist who sells guides to drawing?
 A guided daily sketch journal might include simple prompts or lessons for each day to help your followers develop their skills.

 A lot of guided journals focus on mental health, personal growth, and empowerment; all things we work on regularly.
 Crafting your own guided journal for growth and health might be the perfect way to resonate with your audience.
-Just find the connection between your own work and the journey your guided journal will take readers on!

-Another popular kind of guided journal is prayer journal–a place for your followers to better understand your take on spirituality and to engage with the religious texts that are important to you.
+Another popular kind of guided journal is a prayer journal—a place for your followers to better understand your take on spirituality and to engage with the religious texts that are important to you.

 Tracker